 Car accidents happen every day in Gainesville.
-When you are involved in an auto accident, you may find yourself facing ongoing pain, permanent disability, and even psychological trauma.
+When you or a loved one are involved in an auto accident, you may find yourself facing ongoing pain, permanent disability, and even psychological trauma.
 Car accidents victims may also be left with significant medical expenses and an inability to return to work.

 Common Causes Of Car Accidents In Gainesville

-Some car accident causes that imply negligence include:
+Some car accident causes that imply negligence by the fault party include:

 - drunk driving

 - driving with distractions

 If you aren’t sure whether negligence was involved in your car accident, talk to an experienced Gainesville car accident attorney for guidance.